bhagawath-cal/Assignment/README.md

 ### Setup

-1. **Optional: Set OpenAI API Key** (for full LLM capabilities):
+1. **Optional: Set Deepseek API Key** (for full LLM capabilities):
    ```bash
    # Add to backend/.env
    OPENAI_API_KEY=your_api_key_here
    ```

-   **Note:** The agent works without an API key using a templated approach, but works better with an OpenAI API key.
+   **Note:** The agent works without an API key using a templated approach, but works better with an Deepseek API key.

 ### Usage